simazhi/sinologica/content/post/2018-02-28-wrapping-up-2017-taipei.md

 title: 'Wrapping up 2017: Taipei'
 author: Thomas Van Hoey
 date: '2018-02-28'
-slug: wrapping-up-2017-i
 categories:
   - Blog
 tags:
-  - Taiwan
-  - japan
   - reisjes
   - visitors
+  - Taipei
+  - Taiwan
+  - belgium
+  - art
+  - Belgians
+  - Gaypride
+  - hsinchu
+  - linguistics
+  - ideophones
+  - ideophone
+slug: wrapping-up-2017-i
+header:
+  caption: ''
+  image: ''
 ---

 I'm back.
 And I don't know if to you, the reader, it feels as if I have to say that very often at the start of a blog post, but to me it does.
 Anyway, no more excuses, but *I solemly swear* to write more often here.
 Where were we at last time?
 Ah yes, I chronicled [my trip to the UK](http://www.thomasvanhoey.com/post/travels-with-bae-in-uk/).
 Go read that if you forgot about it, but be sure to return for the update.